Ploey: You Never Fly Alone

-Ploey: You Never Fly Alone (Lói: Þú flýgur aldrei einn; released in some European countries as Flying the Nest) is a 2018 Icelandic-Belgian 3D animated adventure film directed by Árni Ásgeirsson and written by Friðrik Erlingsson.
+Ploey: You Never Fly Alone (Lói: Þú flýgur aldrei einn; released in some European countries as Flying the Nest) is a 2018 animated adventure film directed by Árni Ásgeirsson and written by Friðrik Erlingsson.
 The film score was composed by Atli Örvarsson.

-Ploey was released in Iceland on 2 February 2018, and received generally negative reviews from critics, but had a worldwide gross of $6.1 million.
+The film was released in Iceland on 2 February 2018, and received favourable reviews from local critics, and had a worldwide gross of $6.1 million.

 Premise

 A golden plover named Ploey has not learned to fly when his family migrates in the fall, meaning he must try to survive the vicious arctic winter by himself in order to be reunited with his family next spring.
-His life is hard for the plovers with the ever-present threat of being attacked by his predators, in particular a huge gyrfalcon named Shadow await the return of the golden plovers each spring for their food, the golden plover chicks have to learn how to dig for worms themselves and how to fly, unfortunately Ploey is afraid to fly.
+His life is hard for the plovers with the ever-present threat of being attacked by his predators, in particular a huge peregrine falcon named Shadow await the return of the golden plovers each spring for their food, the golden plover chicks have to learn how to dig for worms themselves and how to fly, unfortunately Ploey is afraid to fly.
 One day while plucking up the courage to fly, Ploey gets taken by Shadow.
 Ploey’s Dad comes to his rescue, but sadly is taken by Shadow in his place.